exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 Data on a computer is stored in ones and zeros, which makes working in binary more convenient for a computer than working in base-ten.
 However, since binary only contains two digits, even small numbers can require long sequences of binary.
 For example, the number 56 is the sequence 111000.
 Since computers contain billions or trillions of bytes, each of which needs its own address, it would be impractical to write out memory addresses in binary.

 Instead, memory addresses are written in *hexadecimal*, or base sixteen.
 Since sixteen is a power of two, this number system works very naturally with binary.
-But the extra digits let us practically address billions of digits.
+But the extra digits let us practically address billions of bytes.
 If our computer has one gigabyte of memory, which is a billion ($10^9$) bytes, referring to each byte would require

 * $\log(10^9)/\log(2)\approx 30$ digits of binary,
 * $\log(10^9)/\log(10)=9$ digits of base-ten,
 * $\log(10^9)/\log(16)\approx 8$ digits of hexadecimal.

 With a terabyte, base ten would take twelve digits while hexadecimal would require ten.

 So how does hexadecimal work?
 Binary has two digits:

 `0`, `1`